xtompie/sensei/README.md

 Application console is handled using the [symfony/console](https://symfony.com/doc/current/console.html).

-Command singnature can be defined either via CommandMeta or with [Singnature attributes](https://github.com/xtompie/sensei/blob/master/src/Shared/Console/Signature) targeting class like in code above.
+Command singnature can be defined either via CommandDefinition or with [Singnature attributes](https://github.com/xtompie/sensei/blob/master/src/Shared/Console/Signature) targeting class like in code above.

 The `__invoke()` method of a command can request any dependencies from the container.
 If multiple methods need dependencies, it's better to inject them through the constructor.
 If only the `__invoke` method needs them, pass them as arguments to that method.